filecoin-project/filecoin-docs/content/en/intro/intro-to-filecoin/crypto-economics/index.md

 ---
 title: "Crypto-economics"
-description: "Crypto-economics is the study of how cryptocurrency can incentivize useages of a blockchain network.
+description: "Crypto-economics is the study of how cryptocurrency can incentivize usages of a blockchain network.
 This page covers how Filecoin manages incentivization within the network."
-lead: "Crypto-economics is the study of how cryptocurrency can incentivize useages of a blockchain network.
+lead: "Crypto-economics is the study of how cryptocurrency can incentivize usages of a blockchain network.
 This page covers how Filecoin manages incentivization within the network."
 draft: false
 images: []
 type: docs